 What flavor(s) can be used in the formulation?

-Grande Ultra WPI is relatively flavorless, making the vast majority of flavor profiles conducive to using it.
+Grande Ultra WPI is relatively flavorless, making the vast majority of flavor profiles conducive to its use.
 However, products and trending beverages that are high in tannins may not interact well with whey proteins.
 Some examples of products containing high tannin levels include tea, grapes, ciders and coffee.

 8. How is Grande Bravo WPC incorporated into a food system?

-Grande Bravo is a functional whey protein that can be used to reduce cost and improve the texture and mouthfeel of many applications.
+Grande Bravo is a functional whey protein that can be used to improve the texture and mouthfeel of many applications.
 It has the ability to bind water, so it’s important to hydrate it prior to adding it into an application to maximize its functionality.

-When used to replace or reduce traditional dairy, eggs or oil, it has the capability to perform as well or better than its fresh counterparts and eliminates many of the drawbacks of using fresh ingredients.
+When used to reduce traditional dairy, it has the capability to perform as well or better than its fresh counterparts and eliminates many of the drawbacks of using fresh ingredients.
 Because of its long shelf life under a range of conditions, food manufacturers do not need to worry about price volatility, refrigeration, spoilage and quality control.